GodIsLove4U/Team5K/README.md

     * Is there a significant transfer of donations from the republican party to democratic during times of crisis or vice versa?
     * How do demographics (age, ethnicity, geographical delineations, employment status, employment, education, and party affiliation) in each county play into how constituents engage with donations?
     * Do these demographics have predictive power in presidential elections?
-4. IV.
-Communication Protocols
+4. Communication Protocols
   * Our team has committed to ongoing communication via Slack and Coda.
   * We participate in standing Zoom sessions from 4-5PM on weekdays, 10am Saturdays, 12:30pm Sundays
   * Our team communicates regularly, and uses Tuesday/Thursday breakout sessions to refine our machine learning model, ensure our database is correctly set-up, and review changes and commits to GitHub.
   * Each member of the team has their own branch listed under their respective first names.
 In addition, we have a branch to store data files (data_storage) along with the master branch.
-5. V. Technology Stack
+5. Technology Stack
   * Our team is using the following tools to successfully collaborate and build our machine learning model:
     * Project Management: Coda.io
     * Tools: Jupyter Notebook, Git